jackie-h/daml-upgrader/README.md

 - How can interfaces help?
 - Do all contracts need upgrades ?
 Some don't persist state ?
 If none are in flight, can remove ?
 - Does the operator have the ability to know all contracts in use ?
+- Can the operator create upgrade proposals for all parties ?
+- Should we auto-expire contracts that have not been accepted ?

 - Generated java and javascript code - that is per version, is it possible to generate across versions
   - New fields - handled as optional ?